 Radial nerve function must be assessed immediately after surgery, to verify that the radial nerve was not compressed by the surgical hardware (see Figure 6).

 For distal humeral fractures the goal of treatment is stable reduction with anatomic restoration of the articular surfaces and restoration of alignment.
 This often requires surgical fixation which allows early range of motion exercises, with good-to-excellent results achieved in 70-80% of patients.

 While most patients regain a functional arc of motion, complications are not uncommon.
 Approximately 10% to 30% will experience some combination of stiffness, non-union, malunion, infection, ulnar nerve palsy, or post-traumatic arthritis.
 Some degree of elbow stiffness is difficult to avoid.
 This is usually caused by simple soft tissue contracture, but heterotopic ossification (excess formation of calcified tissue) or post-traumatic arthritis may contribute.

 In elderly patients with significant articular comminution, elbow arthroplasty (Figure 7) may be preferable to attempted fracture repair if the articular surface and osteoporotic bone cannot be solidly fixed with sufficient stability to allow immediate range of motion.
-(For this injury in younger, more active patients, arthrodesis – that is, joint fusion – deserves consideration, as elbow arthroplasty is more likely to wear out prematurely in this patient population.)
+In younger, more active patients with highly comminuted fractures that cannot be fixed, arthrodesis (joint fusion) can be considered, as elbow arthroplasty is more likely to wear out prematurely in this patient.